Eslam-Amin/SocialNetworkFrontEnd/README.md

 To enhance the project further, consider the following:

 - **Real-time Chatting:**
   - Integrate real-time chat functionality using Socket.io.
+[Done✅]